xbili/xbili.github.io/_posts/2015-06-01-CSS-Positions-Relative-and-Absolute.md

 date: 2015-06-03
 ---

 I've already spent 2 weeks at ShopBack as a Frontend Engineer intern and came to realise that I still don't understand CSS well enough.
 A couple of days ago I was trying to overlay half of an image onto a banner.
 I found it so difficult to wrap my head around `absolute` and `relative` positioning.
-Josh, our DevOps engineer explained briefly to me how it works and why it works.
+Josh, our DevOps engineer explained briefly to me how it works and why it works.<!---excerpt-break-->

 Relative
 ---